 - Evil Twin: Oslo is Darius's (though it would be more accurate to say that Darius is Oslo's good twin, considering that he appears only in one episode)

 - Failure Is the Only Option: The unchanging premise of the show is that the kids are trying to get their mother out of prison.
 Thus they cannot actually succeed at this task until the end of the series.

 - The Future: The show is set some time in the 23rd century, though the novels are more spread out, some of which happen in the mid 21st century, and some of which happen between.

 - Giant Spider: The Mogura's body is about the size of a Volkswagon beetle, and it has 8 robotic legs.

 - Heroic Willpower: Dahlia in "Manipulations", to the point of violating the established rules about her powers not working without sunlight.

 - High-Altitude Battle.
-A zigzaged approach, since altitude is hard to calculate when the planet itself is shattered.
+A zigzaged approach, since most fights take place in the sky but altitude is hard to calculate when the planet itself is shattered.

 - Idiot Hero: Mahad Leeroy Jenkins in "Mogura".
 Lena insults a brigadeer in the pilot, causing the plot.